-Food Plug Project is an organization in South Florida that works to fight food justice issues at the local and national level.
-Through our internship programs and educational series, we're working to improve public health in our communities and train the next generation of POC farmers in a way that's socially, economically, and environmentally sustainable.
+Food Plug Project is an organization based in South Florida working to fight food injustice at the local and national level.
+Through our educational content, community discussions, and healthy food distribution, we're working to improve public health in our communities and bring awareness to food insecurity and it's intersections with other movements such as climate change, racial justice, LGBTQ+ justice, housing, healthcare, sacred land rights, etc.

-Many people of color have lost their connection with native practices, knowledge, and connection to the earth; our goal is to reclaim that.
+Many people of color have lost or forgotten native practices, knowledge, and connection to the earth; our goal is to each other reclaim by creating access through resources and more.

-Our next goal: a lush, food-bearing permaculture farm sanctuary to be the home of our organization, growing nutritious foods to feed local families in surrounding neighborhoods.
+Our vision for Food Plug is to set our roots in a beautifully lush, food-bearing permaculture farm sanctuary as the home of our organization, growing nutritious foods to feed local families in surrounding neighborhoods, providing access to green space where all can connect with nature and it's abundance.

 Increasing access to real food, we're enriching the soil and health of our community, simultaneously combatting a system rooted in oppression.